Wedding Officiant Frequently Asked Questions

 What if we need to rehearse on a separate day?

 If you decide to rehearse on a separate day and would like one of us to attend, there’s an additional charge for time and travel to the location.
-The amount depends on driving distance, and for that extra fee, we conduct your rehearsal from start to finish.
+For most of King/Snohomish counties, the cost is $75.00.
+For other locations, the amount depends on time and distance.
+We are always happy to conduct your rehearsal from start to finish, should you request it.

-As an alternative to help you save money, we offer an excellent guide to conducting your own rehearsal, which steps you through the entire process in a clear, organized manner.
-Lots of couples have used this method with great success.
+As a cost-free alternative, we offer a helpful “D.I.Y.” guide to conducting your own rehearsal, which steps you through the entire process in a clear, organized manner.
+Many of our couples have used this method with great success over the years.

 Are there any additional costs we should know about?

-Occasionally, situations do arise that may, at the sole discretion of your Officiant, require an additional charge:
+Occasionally, situations do arise that may require an additional charge:

 • If your venue charges a use or admission fee (e.g., a State or National Park, Botanical Garden or other recreational site), we may ask that you reimburse us on the day of the ceremony.